Endowment Fund Policies

 Minimum gift levels for endowed funds

 The Yale Endowment supports our faculty, provides financial aid for students, builds our libraries and collections, and sustains a myriad of programs and activities.
 Minimum funding requirements for endowed funds vary depending on the nature of the gift opportunity.
 For example, currently donors may support financial aid for students in Yale College or the Graduate School of Arts and Sciences by creating an endowed fund with a minimum gift of $100,000.
-A named visiting professorship in the Faculty of Arts and Sciences or athletic coach's position may be endowed with a gift of $1,500,000, a professorship with $3,000,000, or a dean's or director's position with a gift of $5,000,000.
+A named visiting professorship in the Faculty of Arts and Sciences or athletic coach's position may be endowed with a gift of $1,500,000, an existing professorship with a gift of $3,000,000, or an incremental professorship, dean's, or director's position with a gift of $6,000,000.
 For examples of other giving opportunities, click here.

 Spending rule for endowed funds